For everything related to our COVID-19 specific cancellation policy – click here.

 - If received 0-60 days prior to start, then the reservation is 100% non-refundable.

 If you do need to cancel, we will make every attempt to fill the cancelled spot.
-If we are able to fill the cancelled spots on a tour to 100% capacity, we will provide a full refund less the $100 per person processing fee.
-We are unable to offer credit for future bookings.
+If we are able to fill the cancelled spots on a tour to 100% capacity, we will provide a full refund less the $150 per person processing fee.

-- If you wish to change the date of your booked tour to another date in the same season, you may do so up to 120 days before the date of the original tour.
-A $50 processing fee will be charged for such date changes.
+- If you wish to change the date of your booked tour to another date in the same season:

 In addition to cancellation insurance, be sure your personal insurance is adequate to cover expenses caused by accidents in remote locations.
 Any costs arising from an unscheduled evacuation will be the responsibility of the client.